sr-murthy/oedtools/docs/features.rst

                            enclosed in quotation marks
      -a, --headers-only    Only return the column headers

-Here are four queries that illustrate the possibilities of the ``oed columns info``.
+Here are four queries that illustrate the possibilities of ``oed columns info``.

 1. Display full column information for the ``BuildingTIV`` and ``BITIV`` columns only (header names are case insensitive in the query).